ofiwg/ofi-guide/OFIGuide.md

 Kernel bypass is a feature that allows the application to avoid calling into the kernel for data transfer operations.
 This is possible when it has direct access to the NIC hardware.
 Complete kernel bypass is impractical because of security concerns and resource management constraints.
 However, it is possible to avoid kernel calls for what are called 'fast-path' operations, such as send or receive.

 For security and stability reasons, operating system kernels cannot rely on data that comes from user space applications.
 As a result, even a simple kernel call often requires acquiring and releasing locks, coupled with data verification checks.
-If we can limit the affects of a poorly written or malicious application to its own process space, we can avoid the overhead that comes with kernel validation without impacting system stability.
+If we can limit the effects of a poorly written or malicious application to its own process space, we can avoid the overhead that comes with kernel validation without impacting system stability.

 ### Direct Data Placement

-Direct data placement means avoiding data copies when sending and receive data, plus placing received data into the correct memory buffer where needed.
-On a broader scale, it is part of having direct hardware access, with the application and NIC communicate directly with shared memory buffers and queues.
+Direct data placement means avoiding data copies when sending and receiving data, plus placing received data into the correct memory buffer where needed.
+On a broader scale, it is part of having direct hardware access, with the application and NIC communicating directly with shared memory buffers and queues.

 Direct data placement is often thought of by those familiar with RDMA - remote direct memory access.
 RDMA is a technique that allows reading and writing memory that belongs to a peer process that is running on a node across the network.
 Advanced RDMA hardware is capable of accessing the target memory buffers without involving the execution of the peer process.
 RDMA relies on offloading the network transport onto the NIC in order to avoid interrupting the target process.